lenovo/ELIE/README.md

 elie-4.3
   - license files for packages available in elie-4.3.

+elie-4.7
+  - license files for packages available in elie-4.7.

 For access to the actual meta layer source code, please contact Lenovo Support.